 Despite being bested by UHDTV’s sheer quality, HDTV remains the industry’s standard for several media types, including Blu-rays, television broadcasts, and even some streaming services.
 It’s a matter of accessibility and price.
 HD and UHD are both top-of-the-line in quality and far superior to SD, making those who are up-to-date on the latest HD broadcasting or streaming technology less pressured to upgrade to UHD.
 This can be seen especially in the sales figures for 4K UHD discs compared to Blu-rays.

-- All your entertainment in one place - Watch live and free TV, play video games, and stream music.
+- Watch live TV, play video games, and stream music from one place.

 |Higher quality than HDTV||More expensive than HDTV|

 |It contains a far wider range of resolutions than HD||Tend to be much larger than HDTVs to fit all the required pixels|

 |Represents newer, bigger, better technology||Some may not be willing to upgrade to UHD so soon after upgrading to HD|